 Italy.
 The first set is identified by the moulded marks on rear base of each piece, stating "DEPOSE ITALY" with the spider mark of Fontanini.
-In he pictures you can see it at the white Knight.
+In the pictures you can see it at the white Knight.
 Only producing 1,500 sets, these pieces are cast in the famous Fontanini cast resin.
-Sets of this theme with antique gold and silver finishes do exist as well.
+Sets of this theme do exist with antique gold and silver finishes as well.
+The design is by Elio Simonetti.

 - Italy, by Fontanini in Tuscane, design by Elio Simonetti, "Don Quichot theme"

 - Plastic (synthetic resin) K 11.9; p 8.0